Showing Collections: 31 - 60 of 474

-This collection is entirely comprised of architectural drawings from Betty Jo Jones' firm.
-There are a few sheets of paper in reference to people who requested and/or received stock plan books of her designs.
+This collection is comprised of architectural drawings and house plot plans from Betty Jo Jones's firm.
+There are a few sheets of paper in reference to people who requested and/or received stock plan books of her home designs.
 While the collection contains primarily stock plans, many of those have been tailored to individual clients and/or addresses.
 Her home designs are repesentative of the modest ranch-style homes found throughout the suburbs of Houston in the mid-twentieth cenury.

 This collection contains the correspondence and business of Dean J. Milton Richardson of the Christ Cathedral Church in Houston, Texas, for the years 1961 to 1963.
 Included are items related to the administration of the Cathedral, Cathedral groups and services, the Episcopal Diocese of Texas and the national Diocese, as well as Dean Richardson’s personal files.
 The collection consists primarily of correspondence to and from Dean Richardson, regarding various topics.

 The Black History Calendar of Liberty County Collection is comprised of annual calendars jointly produced by the Liberty County Historical Commission and the Sam Houston Regional Library and Research Center in Liberty, Texas.
 The calendars were produced to recognize the rich history of African Americans in Liberty County.
 The years covered by the collection are from 2001-2010.